aburra16/waiting-for-satoshi/script.md

             (They share a wistful smile.)

+                         MAXIMILIAN
+We’re not like them, Gio.
+Never.
+Remember Martin Zuckergast?

                          GIOVANNI
+            (snorts)
+Martin.
+Of course I remember.
+Saw him last Christmas.
+Drives a German car the color of money.
+His children have names that sound like mutual funds.

+                         MAXIMILIAN
+And is he happy?

+                         GIOVANNI
+He’s… loud.
+He speaks of his portfolio the way we once spoke of changing the world.
+He called our waiting “poor asset allocation.”
+Then he laughed.

+                         MAXIMILIAN
+Let him laugh.
+His foundation is sand; the tide is coming.

+                         GIOVANNI
+Is it, Max?
+Or did Martin simply learn to swim while we’ve been sitting here, waiting for a boat?

+                         GIOVANNI
-Let’s change the subject before I pawn my wedding ring for bread.
-Tell me, worldly wanderer, what have you learned about the meaning of life?
+Enough about flotation devices.
+If I dwell on Martin any longer, I’ll start appraising this bench for scrap value.
+Tell me, worldly wanderer, what have you learned about the meaning of life in the year gone by?

                          MAXIMILIAN
 The meaning of life?
 Easy.
 It’s art.
 The pursuit of beauty.
 And love.